by Kevin W. Posey

-In Dr. Woodson’s intended implementation of lean RPA, an assessment group is selected and then trained to go in as a team to perform the assessment, with each member focusing in areas where he or she is a SME, similar to an audit team.
+In Dr. Goodson’s intended implementation of lean RPA, an assessment group is selected and then trained to go in as a team to perform the assessment, with each member focusing in areas where he or she is a SME, similar to an audit team.
 A full lean RPA like this could easily involve three to five people with an entire day, or more.
 This may be perfect if you are doing due diligence for an acquisition or merger, but isn’t necessary if you’re using the methodology to get more value from our audit tours.

 Now that we have completed the assessment and have some concrete results, what do we do next?
 In the fashion of any good KPI or metric, we start by considering where the rating sheet scores rank compared to maximum and minimum.
 The possible range of scores is 11 to 121, with a median of 55.
-With results in hand, we can certainly compare and benchmark Dr. Woodson’s results in his 2002 Harvard Business Review article, “Read a Plant—Fast.”
+With results in hand, we can certainly compare and benchmark Dr. Goodson’s results in his 2002 Harvard Business Review article, “Read a Plant—Fast.”

 Overall, the results will indicate whether there is room for improvement or if the assessed factory is already running world-class lean processes.
 When there is room for improvement, the scores on the rating sheet are the roadmap for determining a course of focused improvement.
 Categories with low ratings are instantly visible opportunities for improvement and should be the first steps on a company’s journey to continuous improvement in lean processes.
 The best way to measure our progress or improvement is one or more follow up lean RPA visits.
 The RPA results can be one metric showing improvement in the company/factory’s advancement.
 A yearly assessment can be a powerful tool in a journey toward world-class lean operations.